-If you do not have any income of your own, you will need to ask the person supporting you to fill out a Financial Support Form (PDF).
-This will count as your income documentation required for your application.
-If you don’t have a printer, you can ask for a copy when you come into the office for your application steps.
+If you do not have any income of your own, you will need to ask the person supporting you to fill out a Financial Support Form (PDF) and provide a utility bill with his/her name on it.
+This will count as documentation for your proof of income and residency.
+Note: If you don’t have a printer, you can ask for a copy of the support form when you come into the office for your application steps.

 You may be able to request a replacement of your social security card online — see if you qualify Social Security Administration.